wjdenny/wjdenny.github.io/content/Grammar acquisition is a gradual process and does not respond to traditional instruction methods.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/tesol/developmental-sequences
+  - topic/teaching/tesol/developmental-sequences
-  - teaching/tesol
+  - topic/teaching/tesol
 ---
 Grammar acquisition is a gradual process and does not respond to traditional instruction methods.  [[@1996truscott_case|@truscott1996]]